 - If you do see a scarce or rare bird for the local area (see the description species lists), or have evidence of breeding of schedule 1 species, please let the recorder know at as soon as possible after the sighting.

 Standard spread sheets

 The spreadsheet provides a standard format with validation of species and sites.
-There is a new format for 2017 records that can be downloaded from the button below.
 Instructions are in the workbook, on the ‘guidance’ tab.
 For backward compatibility, it is in Excel 2003 format.